 The Compensation and Stock Option Committee ("Compensation Committee") reviews and recommends to the Board of Directors the compensation and benefits of all of the Company's officers and reviews general policy matters relating to compensation and benefits of the Company's employees.
 The Compensation Committee also administers the Company's stock option plans.
 The Compensation Committee has the sole authority to retain and terminate a compensation consultant, as well as to approve the consultant's fees and other terms of engagement.
 It also has the authority to obtain advice and assistance from internal or external legal, accounting or other advisors.
-No compensation consultant was employed during 2021.
-Members of the Compensation Committee during 2021 were Joseph T. Grumski (Chairperson), who replaced Larry M. Shelton as the Chairperson and a member effective January 21, 2021, Zach P. Wamp, who replaced Joe R. Reeder as a member effective January 21, 2021, and Mark A. Zwecker.
+No compensation consultant was employed during 2022.
+Members of the Compensation Committee during 2022 were Joseph T. Grumski (Chairperson), Zach P. Wamp, and Mark A. Zwecker.
 All members of the Compensation Committee are/were "independent" as that term is defined by current Nasdaq listing standards.
 The Compensation Committee meets as often as may be deemed necessary or appropriate in its judgment.
-The Compensation Committee held four meetings during 2021.
-The Compensation Committee is governed by the Compensation and Stock Option Committee Charter, which is available on our website at https://ir.perma-fix.com/governance-docs.
+The Compensation Committee held four meetings during 2022.
+The Compensation Committee is governed by the Compensation as may be compensation and Stock Option Committee Charter, which is available on our website at https://ir.perma-fix.com/governance-docs.